 Top and side views of fracture models.
 The thickness of the model varies slightly model by model (Raimbay et al. 2017).

-Planar view of water and polymer (Xanthan Gum) solution flow in the joint fracture models given in Table 1.
-Blue areas correspond to air and yellow is dyed water/polymer solution (Raimbay et al. 2017).
+The planar view of water and polymer (Xanthan Gum) solution flow in the joint fracture models given in the table below.
+In the above image, the blue areas correspond to air and the yellow area is dyed water/polymer solution (Raimbay et al. 2017).